OGRECave/ogre/Docs/src/material-scripts.md

 </dd> </dl>

+### Complex Format
-**Complex Format**<br> Format: filtering &lt;minification&gt; &lt;magnification&gt; &lt;mip&gt;<br> Default: filtering linear linear point This format gives you complete control over the minification, magnification, and mip filters.
+Format: filtering &lt;minification&gt; &lt;magnification&gt; &lt;mip&gt;<br> Default: filtering linear linear point This format gives you complete control over the minification, magnification, and mip filters.
 Each parameter can be one of the following:

 <dl compact="compact">
 <dt>none</dt> <dd>